InformaticsMatters/pipelines-utils/README.md

 ## Execution environment
 You will need: -

+-   Java
 -   Conda
 -   Groovy (v2.4)
 -   Python

+>   It is vital that you install and setup a Java installation (especially by
+    also setting `JAVA_HOME` correctly) _before_ you install groovy.
+Observed on Windows 7.
+If you do not groovy assumes a 32-bit environment and then cannot call into a 64-bit java.

 Although the project is based on [Gradle], which is Groovy-based, you will need to install **Groovy**.
 We've tested this framework using Groovy